Horsemen hosting Summer Harvest Days

-AUBURN — The DeKalb County Horsemen’s Association will host its annual Summer Harvest Days Friday and Saturday at the Draft Animal Museum, 5873 C.R.
+AUBURN — Suffolk Punch draft horses Cyrus and Leo made their debut appearance at the DeKalb County Horsemen’s Association Summer Harvest Days Friday, leading wagon rides around the Draft Animal Museum grounds at 5873 C.R.
 427.

+Rain had left the fields too wet for field demonstrations, but other activities including antique equipment displays and a corn shelling and grinding demonstration still remained on the agenda.

+Cyrus and Leo are owned by Kim Hoyer of Steuben County, who said the event would be a first for his team.
+As he drove them around the field, Hoyer said he was pleased with how his horses were performing.

 (0) comments